lejoaoconte/lejoaoconte/README.md

 Some stuff about me:

 * 💜 In eternal love with AI.
-* ⏲️ Dividing the time with Sklearn, Tensorflow and other libraries.
+* ⏲️ Dividing my time with Sklearn, Tensorflow and other libraries.
 * ⚡ In constant learning.
 * 🌍 Languages lover.